MATCH

 https://d6.eu/ | Instagram | Facebook

 The MATCH residency in Nicosia concluded with a strong sense of continuity, shared learning, and artistic growth, reflecting the core aims of the joint residency programme.
-Hosted at the Gardens of the Future, resident artists Christina Zambulaki and Caterina Miralles were supported through a structured programme of field visits, guided sessions, and opportunities for dialogue with local experts, community members, and environmental practitioners.
+Hosted at the Gardens of the Future, resident artists Christina Zampoulaki and Caterina Miralles were supported through a structured programme of field visits, guided sessions, and opportunities for dialogue with local experts, community members, and environmental practitioners.
 This framework enabled the artists to engage deeply with Cyprus’s cultural, ecological, and post-extractive landscapes while developing their research for Earth-bound Exercises.

 Throughout the residency, the artists followed a methodology grounded in observation, situated research, and cross-disciplinary exchange.
 Their site visit to Skouriotissa Mine, along with explorations of the adjacent forests and agricultural land, formed a central component of their research.
 Combined with sessions at the Gardens and the insights shared during the Scientific Espresso, these encounters helped shape the conceptual and material direction of their work.